text here. Few sentances.PROS

 There are only a handful of reviews posted here for the George Foreman fryer, and they are mostly negative.
 User complaints vary -- the frying capacity is too small, the basket doesn't stay in place and the machine itself is difficult to operate.
 The fryer earns an average score of two stars (out of five).

-Review: George Foreman Lean Fryer, Contributors to Walmart.com
+George Foreman Lean Mean Fryer, Contributors to Target.com

 About half of the roughly 10 user reviews posted here are suspiciously positive -- they include buzzwords from the commercial ("Knocks out the fat!"), repeatedly criticize McDonalds' fried food, and the reviewers themselves don't review any other items on the website.
 Of the remaining two reviews, one is balanced and fairly positive, while the other finds the fryer's spin cycle scarily vigorous.